Don’t have time to write? Here’s a secret. Not having time to write is very rarely about actual time.

-Write in the morning before the kids get up.
+Write in the morning before anyone else get up.
 Write in the evening when they’re asleep.
-Zombiefy them in front of CBeebies for half an hour and write.
-Write on the commute to work, do it during your lunch break.
-Have a notebook in your pocket and take quiet notes when your boss is banging on about fucking kanban boards.
+Zombify your children/cat/dog in front of the TV for half an hour and write.
+Write on the commute to work, or during your lunch break.
+Keep a notebook in your pocket and take quiet notes when your boss is banging on about fucking kanban boards.
 Write when you’re lying in bed.
 Kill all your social media channels dead.
 Completely and utterly dead.
 They are the scourge of the writer (keep our channels alive, natch).
-Reduce your weekly porn viewing by a 30 minutes and write then.
+Reduce your weekly porn viewing by 30 minutes and write then.
 Leave the laundry for a bit longer.
 Let someone else deal with the bills for a day or two.
 Write instead of – gasp – watching Bake Off.

 Write yourself a timetable and stick the fuck to it.